 youll be able to get bids by phone.
 For more complex jobs, an estimator

-higher than the first, but as often as not it will be
+higher than the first, but as often as not it is lower.

-lower.
 For example, getting

 two additional bids on the outdoor floodlight installation job we shopped

-would have, on average, cut the cost by about $55.
+would have, on average, cut the cost by about $75.
 For larger jobs, two

 more bids may save $250 or more.

 Although it is always best to get a fixed-price bid, companies usually

 you can get bids by phone only when you know exactly what needs to be done.

-So for many small installation jobs, and most repair jobs, youll have to
+For many small installation jobs, and most repair jobs, youll have to

 pay on a time-and-materials basis.

 To give you an idea which companies are likely to be least expensive for

-each companys hourly labor rate and minimum charge for a service call.
+each companys hourly labor rate and minimum charge for service calls.

 Keep in mind that hourly labor rates dont reflect differences in charges

 for parts and materials, and dont account for the speed at which different

 When comparing hourly labor rates and minimum charges, check several details

-is it?
+much?
 How much time does it cover?
 Is travel time charged against this

 Into what increments does the company divide its billing time (for example,